If you asked someone in the street to name five headphone manufacturers, Sennheiser would doubtless be in the top three.

 - Minimalist look

-If you prefer a no-frills, minimalist approach from your headphones, the Sennheiser HD 2.30s are an extremely solid buy for the money.
-They're a slimline on-ear design that feels well made enough to justify their asking price.
+If you prefer a no-frills, minimalist approach when it comes to headphones, the Sennheiser HD 2.30s are an extremely solid buy for the money.
+They're a slimline on-ear design that feels engineered enough to justify their asking price.
 There's a version with control and mic for iOS devices (Sennheiser HD 2.30i), but there's also a version for Android devices, called the HD 2.30G.
 Black and white finishes are available.

-And, these affordable headphones deliver a chunky, harshness-free sound that aims for something other than the easy wins of sparky treble or ear-flattening bass.
-The Sennheiser HD 2.30s are solid headphones for people who want good sound quality but don’t want to pay through the nose, and aren't interested in paying more for a funky look.
-This extra saving on their 'tested at' price just makes them more appealing.
+And, these affordable headphones deliver a chunky sound that's both free of harshness and aiming for something better than the easy wins of sparky treble or ear-flattening bass.
+The Sennheiser HD 2.30s are solid headphones for people who want good sound quality but don’t want to pay through the nose – and aren't interested in paying more for a funky look.
+This extra saving on their original price just makes them more appealing.

 Sennheiser Momentum 2.0 On-Ear